Country star and hit Elvis songwriter Mac Davis dies at 78

 “Thank you, dear Lord Jesus, for letting us know the man to whom you gave the most incredible talent,” said Reba McEntire in a statement.
 “He entertained and spread joy to so many people.
 What a wonderful legacy he left all of us with his music.
 Mac was one of a kind.
 I’m so blessed to have been one of his many friends.”

 Born in Lubbock, Texas, and raised in Georgia, Davis was inspired by fellow Lubbock native Buddy Holly, but it was Elvis who gave him his first musical big break.
-Davis worked as a staff songwriter in Los Angeles for Nancy Sinatra's publishing company when in 1968 Presley cut “A Little Less Conversation.”
+Davis worked as a staff songwriter in Los Angeles for Nancy Sinatra's publishing company when in 1968 Presley cut the funky “A Little Less Conversation," which Davis had written with Aretha Franklin in mind.

-Although it had a little success at the time, the song became a bigger hit after Presley's death, being covered by more than 30 artists and became Davis' most licensed TV soundtrack song.
-The song reached the top of the UK charts in 2002 after it was used in a Nike commercial and was featured in the hit movie “Ocean's 11.”
+Although it had a little success at the time, the song became a bigger hit after Presley's death, being covered by more than 30 artists and topping charts everywhere from Canada to Denmark.
+Davis' most licensed TV soundtrack song, “A Little Less Conversation” reached No. 1 in the UK in 2002 after it was used in a Nike commercial and was featured in the hit movie “Ocean's 11.”

-Davis also helped craft the song “Memories” that was a cornerstone of Elvis’ big 1968 comeback TV special.
+Davis also helped craft the sentimental “Memories” that was a cornerstone of Elvis’ celebrated 1968 comeback TV special, and two other songs that were key to Presley's revival: The somber ballads “In the Ghetto” and “Don’t Cry Daddy,” both top 10 singles which marked rare times Presley covered material with any kind of political or social message.

+“In the Ghetto” was the story of a young Black raised in poverty who turns to crime and ends up dead, a story Davis would say was based on a childhood friend.
+“Don’t Cry Daddy,” in which a son consoles his grieving father after the boy’s mother dies, appealed personally to Presley, who lost his beloved mother when he was in his early 20s.

 “A small town boy who’d achieved the greatest kinds of fame, he remained a good guy, a family man,” said country star Kenny Chesney.
 “That was Mac: a giant heart, quick to laugh and a bigger creative spirit.
 I was blessed to have it shine on me.
 And Mac, who was joyous, funny and created a family around him, never stopped writing great songs, creating music and inspiring everyone around him."